Joe Biden Not Worried About Michael Bloomberg Entering 2020 Race: ‘I’m Pretty Far Ahead’

 “In terms of he’s running because of me, the last polls I looked at, I’m pretty far ahead,” Biden said.
 “If I’m not mistaken, I’m doing pretty well both relative to [President] Trump and relative to all the people running in the Democratic primary.”

-It was only in March that Bloomberg vowed he wouldn’t enter the 2020 presidential election, but warned at the time that whomever the Democrats choose as the nominee shouldn’t be too far to the left on a policy level that it alienates Democratic voters who might not be comfortable.
+It was only in March that Bloomberg vowed he wouldn’t enter the 2020 presidential election. but warned at the time that whomever the Democrats choose as the nominee shouldn’t be too far to the left on a policy level that it alienates Democratic voters who might not be comfortable.

 Howard Wolfson, one of Bloomberg’s advisers, explained that the billionaire businessman is concerned that the more progressive candidates might end up winning the day.